New Guideline for Direct Responsible Charge (DRC)

 New Direct Responsible Charge (DRC) Guidelines

-There is general agreement that the Direct Responsible Charge (DRC) requirement is a bottleneck for Operators seeking higher levels of certification and for owners in establishing smooth succession planning pathways.
-DRC experience in facilities/systems has typically been earned by the chief operator or by an operator substituting in the chief operator role.
+There was general agreement that the Direct Responsible Charge (DRC) requirement used to be a bottleneck for Operators seeking higher levels of certification and for owners in establishing smooth succession planning pathways.
+DRC experience in facilities/systems has typically been earned by the Chief Operator or by an Operator substituting in the Chief Operator role.
 This has been a roadblock for other operators in the facility/system to acquire DRC experience and advance their certification level.

 The board has recently approved changes which, when implemented will: